PaddlePaddle/FastDeploy/examples/vision/detection/paddledetection/rv1126/README.md

 English | [简体中文](README_CN.md)
-# Deploy PP-YOLOE Quantification Model on RV1126
+# Deploy PP-YOLOE and PicoDet Quantification Model on RV1126
-Now FastDeploy supports the deployment of PP-YOLOE quantification model to RV1126 based on Paddle Lite.
+Now FastDeploy supports the deployment of PP-YOLOE and PicoDet quantification model to RV1126 based on Paddle Lite.

 For model quantification and download, refer to [Model Quantification](../quantize/README.md)